-Tasha Butts, a standout player at the University of Tennessee and former WNBA player, begins her fourth season as an assistant coach at LSU.
+Tasha Butts, a standout player at the University of Tennessee and former WNBA player, enters her seventh season as an assistant coach for the Lady Tigers.

-Under Butts’ tutelage, Ballard broke LSU’s single season record for steals and became the first player in program history – women or men – to reach 100 steals in a season.
-Ballard also put together a NCAA Tournament run for the ages in 2014 where she averaged 23.3 points and 14.0 rebounds per game.
-Her three straight double-doubles was a program first since All-American Sylvia Fowles accomplished the feat in 2008 NCAA Tournament.
+Under Butts' tutelage, Ballard broke LSU's single-season record for steals and became the first player in program history – women or men – to reach 100 steals in a season.
+Ballard also put together an NCAA Tournament run for the ages in 2014 where she averaged 23.3 points and 14.0 rebounds per game.
+Her three-straight double-doubles was a program first since All-American Sylvia Fowles accomplished the feat in the 2008 NCAA Tournament.

 Butts also guided All-SEC selection Adrienne Webb during her junior and senior seasons.
 She led the SEC in free throw shooting and was one of the top shooting guards in program history where she poured in a career-high 29 points to help lead the Lady Tigers past Penn State in the 2013 NCAA Second Round.
 Webb finished her career with 1,370 points.

-Butts and fellow assistant coach Tony Perotti received the prestigious honor of attending the Villa 7 Consortium.
-The program brings together university athletics directors and the country's elite assistant coaches in an effort to prepare the next generation of college basketball leaders on Nike’s campus in Oregon.
+Butts has also had the honor of attending the Villa 7 Consortium on Nike's campus in Oregon.
+The program brings together university athletics directors and the country's elite assistant coaches in an effort to prepare the next generation of college basketball leaders.

-Butts arrived at LSU after three successful seasons as an assistant coach at UCLA.
+Butts arrived at LSU after three successful seasons as an assistant coach to Nikki Fargas at UCLA.
 During her tenure with the Bruins, she worked with perimeter players and assisted with all other facets of the program, including academics, recruiting, scouting and player development.